-Mitchell D. Haddad is a Member of the Sills Cummis & Gross Litigation
+Mitchell D. Haddad, a Member of the Sills Cummis & Gross Litigation

-Department, and is resident in the Firm’s New York office.
+Department, is Co-Chair of New York Real Estate Litigation.
+He is resident in the Firm’s New York office.
 He focuses on complex real estate and

 commercial litigation, creditors’ rights, workouts and corporate